Darkroman/FrozenCookies/README.md

 What's new?
 -----------
+2019 May 21
+- Statistics in Frozen Cookies menu updating as it should.
+Thank you lumodon!

 2019 May 20
-- Fixed Frozen Cookies statistics not updating in the menu
+- Fixed Frozen Cookies statistics not updating in the menu (temporary hack)

 2018 Oct 27
 - Added Shimmering veil blacklists